User guidePoliciesPolicy management basics

 Available policy tags

-VerifyWise provides predefined tags to help categorize your policies:
+VerifyWise comes with predefined tags to help you categorize policies:

 • Governance topics: AI ethics, Fairness, Transparency, Explainability, Bias mitigation, Accountability, Human oversight